awmckinley/config/modules/contacts/README.md

 # Contact Management

-Comprehensive contact management solutions for organizing, syncing, and maintaining personal and professional contact information.
+Solutions for managing and syncing contact information.